 Since starting Wilmington's program in 1998, he has twice been named Ohio Athletic Conference (OAC) Women's Coach of the Year and also was named OAC Men's Coach of the Year, four times.
 His teams also have consistently been among the top academic squads in the nation.
 Wilmington College swimming is the epitome of Division III athletics.

 On campus, Breen has also left his mark as he has twice (2014 & 2017) been awarded the Van Black Award, which recognizes dedicated service to the improvement of student life by a staff member, by the Student Government Association.
+He was honored with the Diversity Impact Award from WC's Office of Diversity and Inclusion in the spring of 2021.

 Breen and the WC swim teams have earned the respect of the Division III community by working hard and competing fairly.
 No gamesmanship.
 Just total commitment and effort from all involved.